adplug/adplay-dos/window/readme.txt

 History
 -------
+Changes from version 1.2 to version 1.3:
+- Reverted bugfix from version 1.2.
+It should be handled in the application instead.

 Changes from version 1.1 to version 1.2:
 - Fixed bug which could cause newlines at the end of a row in a window to wrap around and cause an extra newline (https://github.com/adplug/adplay-dos/issues/1)